davidAdeshinaArungbemi/ExS/README.md

-# ExS Library - stands for Expression-Solver Library
+# ExS Library - Expression-Solver Library

 ## Objective
-The aim of this library is to solve simple arithmetic expressions following the PEMDAS convetion
+The aim of this library is to solve simple arithmetic expressions following the PEMDAS convention

 #### PEMDAS
     -> Parenthesis